-- Riding Uber to the festival gets you an automatic “fast-lane” Uber bracelet for an easier and faster departure in the wee hours.
+- Riding Uber to the festival gets you an automatic “fast-lane” Uber bracelet for an easier and faster entry and departure in the wee hours.

-- Re-use the same beer cup for the whole festival.
+- Try to re-use the same beer cup for the whole festival.

 - Dance the night away!

 Planning to attend?
-Save this survival guide for later!
+Save this Mad Cool Festival Review for later!

 If you enjoyed the sustainable fest tips in this article, be sure to check out my comprehensive list of travel products to help you travel sustainably.

 About the Author